“The Top 10 Diets for a Healthy Heart: Evaluating the Pros and Cons of Popular Eating Patterns”

 The findings have been published in a new scientific statement from the American Heart Association which appeared this week in Circulation magazine, in which it is revealed that 2 diets, known as “Paleolithic” -which excludes whole and refined cereals, legumes, oils and dairy products- and the “ketogenic” -very low in carbohydrates-, do not respond to heart-healthy eating patterns.

-The American researcher Christopher David Gardner, who has chaired the drafting committee of the new scientific statement, has warned of la number of different and popular dietary patterns that have proliferated in recent yearsand of what the abundance of misinformation about them circulating on social media has reached “critical” levels.
+The American researcher Christopher David Gardner, who has chaired the drafting committee of the new scientific statement, has warned of la number of different and popular dietary patterns that have proliferated in recent yearsand of what the abundance of misinformation regarding them circulating on social media has reached “critical” levels.

 Researchers have analyzed the 10 most popular diets and its relationship with cardiometabolic health and the risk of heart and vascular diseasesand have studied the factors that most affect metabolism, such as blood glucose, cholesterol, blood pressure or body weight, since abnormal levels of any of these factors can increase the risk of heart disease and abnormalities in more than one multiplies those risks.